Can a Trust Own an LLC?

 The only exception to this rule is if the third party can prove that 1) the original transfer of your membership interest to the trust was fraudulent as to the specific claim at the time of the transfer, or 2) that the transfer violated a contractual obligation you owed to the claimant or a valid court order.

-An asset protection trust is a great tool for business owners and real estate investors, but can also be extremely beneficial for those engaged in professional practices such a doctor, dentist, lawyers, accountants, chiropractors, engineers, etc. that have a risk of personal malpractice liability.
+An asset protection trust is a great tool for business owners and real estate investors, but can also be extremely beneficial for those engaged in professional practices such as doctors, dentists, lawyers, accountants, chiropractors, engineers, etc. that have a risk of personal malpractice liability.

 The bottom line is that you have worked really hard to create a successful business and it makes sense to protect your LLC.
-Working with an experienced Wyoming trust attorney to set up a trust that will own your LLC is an excellent way to begin safeguarding your livelihood and most important asset.
+Addressing this concern, a more resilient solution emerged—the asset protection trust.
+An asset protection trust, also referred to as a self-settled trust, is an irrevocable trust designed to provide the settlor (the person creating the trust) with asset protection, even though he or she remains a beneficiary of the trust.
+Working with an experienced estate planning attorney to set up a trust that will own your LLC is an excellent way to begin safeguarding your livelihood and most important assets.

 Frequently Asked Questions